OmPreetham/blog-preview-card/README.md

 # Blog Preview Card - Vite + React

 This project is a simple implementation of a blog preview card built using Vite and React.
 It showcases a reusable component for displaying blog post previews with customizable content.
+A challenge by Frontend Mentor.

 ## Features